isomerpages/moe-telokuraupri/_curriculum/Science/Science.md

 ---
 ### **Science**
 #### **Vision**
-Curious Science Inquirers; Engaged Science Learners
+Curious Science Inquirers.
+Engaged Science Learners for Life and Society.

 #### **Mission**
-To inculcate a spirit of Science Inquiry in our students so as to engage their Heads (Knowledge), Hands (Skills) and Hearts (Values).
+To inculcate a spirit of Science inquiry in our students so as to engage their Head (core ideas), Hands (practices) and Hearts (values, ethics and attitudes).

 #### **Key Programmes**